 How Obesity Can Affect Your Dog's Hips

-It is estimated that approximately 1 in 2 dogs in the US is overweight.
+In a 2018 survey, it was is estimated that 56 percent of dogs in the United States were overweight or obese (Pet Obesity Prevention).
 Obesity in dogs can lead to heart disease, diabetes, and a shorter lifespan.
 One of the most common issues with overweight dogs is that weight places extra stress on their bones and joints.
 This can be painful and lead to hip problems.
 In this blog, we’ll discuss how to determine whether you have an oveweight dog and steps you can take to prevent the onset hip problems.

 DO I HAVE AN OVERWEIGHT DOG?